mor234/Ex1-weighted-graph/README.md

 ## This is an implementation of a not-directional (positive) weighted graph in java.
 > git clone https://github.com/mor234/Ex1-weighted-graph.git

-was done as a student assignment.
+Was done as a student assignment.
-the project contains the following files:
+The project contains the following files:
 ### Interfaces:
 - weighted_graph.java
 - weighted_graph_algorithms.java